Jahid-08/osticket-prereqs/README.md

 <img width="1604" alt="image" src="https://github.com/user-attachments/assets/83eaf344-6b11-4d66-bfad-bae256518b3b" />
 </p>
 <p>
-After the virtual machine is created you'll be redirected back to this screen to where you can see the created virtual machine and some details about it such as it's Public IP address, status, location, and resource group.
+After the virtual machine is created, you will be redirected to this screen, where you can view the created virtual machine along with details such as its public IP address, status, location, and resource group.
 </p>
 <br />